richardhaslam/frackit/appl/example3/README.md

 BREPFILE is a preprocessor variable that is substituted by cmake with the actual path to the .brep file used for this test (see the file `CMakeLists.txt` in this folder).
-The domain specified in the .brep file consists of three layers (see above image), and we want to construct an entity network only in the center one.
+The domain specified in the .brep file consists of three layers (see above image), and here we want to construct an entity network only in the center one.
 The variable `domainShape` contains the information of all layers, and we can use the utility function